 Cruise down the Nile in Egypt

-Why you’ll love it in October: The cooler day time temperatures make it easier to explore with little ones in tow, but you will also miss the peak crowds that come over the coolest winter months.
+Why you’ll love it in October: The cooler daytime temperatures make exploring with little ones in tow easier, but you will also miss the peak crowds that come over the coolest winter months.
 It will still be warm enough that a refreshing dip in a pool will be a welcome retreat after a long day of exploring.

-A side trip to Hurghada on the Red Sea would also still be pleasant in October.
+A side trip to Hurghada on the Red Sea would also still be very pleasant in October.

-Itinerary & highlights: A Nile Cruise will take you from Luxor to Aswan, or vice versa over 3/4 days, stopping at Edfu and Kosombo on the way.
-There’s a good guide here on what to expect on a Nile Cruise.
+Itinerary & highlights: A Nile Cruise will take you from Luxor to Aswan, or vice versa, over 3/4 days, stopping at Edfu and Kom Ombo on the way.

-In Aswan, you can extend your trip to Abu Simbel, or enjoy nearby the Aswan High Dam, sailing on a felucca to Elephantine Island and visiting the Temple of Philae.
+In Aswan, you can extend your trip to Abu Simbel or enjoy nearby the Aswan High Dam, sail on a felucca to Elephantine Island and visit the Temple of Philae.

-Your journey will most likely start or end though in Cairo, where you can spend a few days before or after your Nile cruise to explore the Great Pyramids of Giza and Cairo Museum.
-You will then need to transit by train or plane to your cruise starting point, which can be an experience in itself.
+Your family holiday to Egypt will most likely start or end though in Cairo, where you can spend a few days before or after your Nile cruise exploring the Great Pyramids of Giza and the Egyptian Museum.
+You will then need to transit by train or plane to your cruise starting point, which can be an experience.

 Lose yourself in the lost cities of Jordan

-The slightly cooler days show of the desert at it’s best too when overnight temperatures are still pleasant.
+The slightly cooler days show off the desert at its best, too, when overnight temperatures are still pleasant.